ttalvitie/browservice/README.md

 - File downloads (with confirmation button on the control bar for security)
 - Text search within the current page
 - Image compression quality selectable on the fly (JPEG compression levels or PNG)
+- Native Back/Forward/Refresh buttons on the client forwarded to the browser
 - Custom multithreaded implementation of PNG compression (standalone library; you just need `src/png.hpp` and `src/png.cpp`)

 The following features are currently missing but could be implemented in future versions: